Ishoula/DevTrail/README.md

 - `coding_sessions`
 - `notifications`

-They also enable Row Level Security and create ownership policies so users can only access their own data.
+They also enable Row Level Security and create ownership policies so each user can only access their own data.

-## GitHub Sync Edge Function
+## GitHub Sync

-The project includes one Supabase Edge Function:
+DevTrack includes one Supabase Edge Function:

 ```text
 supabase/functions/github-sync/index.ts